 |Chilango in Camden is a great place to sit and grab a casual, affordable bite.|

-I hope that this has given you some food for thought on ways that you can afford to get a little fancy and eat out more often!
-If you know of any more great tips, clubs, apps or deals let us know in the comments below!
+I hope that this has given you some food for thought (geddit?) on new ways to save money on eating out.
+If you know of any more great tips, clubs, apps or deals – please let us know in the comments below!